Soccer for 3 & 4-year-olds (Fun Games)

 How do you coach soccer for 3 & 4-year-olds?

-Soccer for 3 and 4-year-olds, soccer should be special with an emphasis on fun.
+Soccer for 3 and 4-year-olds should be unique, emphasizing fun.
 To develop good habits such as warming up, organization, teamwork, and an appreciation for sports and exercise

 Child 3 or 4 playing soccer in a park